 - 104. COMPOSITION AND RHETORIC.
 (3-0).
 Credit 3.
 Focus on referential and persuasive researched essays through the development of analytical reading ability, critical thinking and library research skills. - 203.
 INTRODUCTION TO LITERATURE.
 (3-0).
 Credit 3.
 Exploration of literature by genre and/or theme; literary analysis and interpretation; intensive writing about literature.
-Prerequisite: ENGL 104. - 212.
-SHAKESPEARE.
+Prerequisite: ENGL 104.

+- 212. SHAKESPEARE.
 (3-0).
 Credit 3.
 Exploration of selected works of Shakespeare.
 Prerequisite: ENGL 104. - 222.
 WORLD LITERATURE.
 (3-0).
 Credit 3.
 Representative works in translation of major authors from A.D.
 1500 to present from various cultures, including such authors as Cervantes, Moliére, Goethe, Tolstoy, Mahfouz, Munif, Achebe, Tolstaya, Vargas Llosa, and Duras.
 Prerequisite: ENGL 104. - 228.
 AMERICAN LITERATURE: CIVIL WAR TO PRESENT.
 (3-0).
 Credit 3.
 Expressions of the American experience in realism, regionalism and naturalism; varieties of modernist and contemporary writing; the rise of ethnic literature and experimental literary forms; includes such writers as Dickinson, Twain, James, Crane, Frost, Eliot, Fitzgerald, Hemingway, Faulkner, O'Neill, Baldwin, and Rich.
 Prerequisite: ENGL 104. - 251.
 THE LANGUAGE OF FILM.
 (2-2).
 Credit 3.
 Development of the language of film: major movements, representative works, theory and techniques; lecture/discussion following film screenings.
 Prerequisite: ENGL 104. - 285.
 DIRECTED STUDIES.
 Credit 1-3.
 Readings selected for specific need of major or minor in English. - 301.
 TECHNICAL WRITING.
 (3-0).
 Credit 3.
 Advanced writing in technical, scientific, and business fields; reports, proposals, and other papers; correspondence.
-Prerequisite: ENGL 104; junior classification in the major department, or approval of instructor. - 334.
+Prerequisite: ENGL 104; junior classification in the major department, or approval of instructor. - 330.
+ARTHURIAN LITERATURE.
+(3-0) Credit 3.
+Legend of King Arthur in English and American literature from its Medieval origins to the present.
+Prerequisite: ENGL 104. - 334.
 SCIENCE FICTION PAST AND PRESENT.
 (3-0).
 Credit 3.
 Origins and development of the science fiction genre, including such authors as Wells, Lewis, Clarke, Miller, and Le Guin.
 Prerequisite: ENGL 104. - 335.
 LITERATURE OF THE SEA.
 (3-0).
 Credit 3.
 Significance of the sea in fictional and factual accounts, such as novels, short stories, poems, and narratives of sailors and seafaring life.
 Prerequisite: 3 credits of literature at 200 level or above. - 374.
 WOMEN WRITERS.
 (3-0).
 Credit 3.
 History of literature by women in English primarily from the 16th century to the present; emphasis on continuity of ideas and on literary contributions; study of poetry, essays, novels, short stories, with particular attention to characteristic themes and to racial, social, cultural diversity of women writing in English.
-Prerequisite: ENGL 104.

-485. DIRECTED STUDIES.
+Prerequisite: ENGL 104. - 485.
+DIRECTED STUDIES.
 Credit 1-3.
 Readings selected for specific need of major or minor in English.